lekhrajdinkar/solution-engineer/01_aws/01_compute/02_Containers_ECS.md

   - It allows you to run self-managed Kubernetes clusters on any infrastructure, including
     - on-premises
     - and other clouds :point_left:
+---
+- Deploy ECS on **AWS outpost**
+  - better latency and connectivity.
+  - supports only `EC2-launch-type`.
+---